+49 (0) 421 9600-10

 Gewerbepark Hansalinie © WFB/Studio B

 There's no lack of availability in Bremen.
 Companies that want to set-up business by the River Weser can take their pick of logistics halls and office space.
-When compared with other German cities (see property market report 2019 (German)), Bremen's 3 million square meters of warehousing space puts it in fifth place.
-The city has 50 percent of the available warehousing space in Germany's North West metropolitan region (Bremen-Oldenburg).
+When compared with other German cities (see property market report 2023 (German)), Bremen's 3,3 million square meters of warehousing space puts it in fifth place.
+The city has around 50 percent of the available warehousing space in Germany's North West metropolitan region (Bremen-Oldenburg).
 And capacity is constantly expanding: the amount of warehousing space in Bremen is increasing faster than the average in Germany.

 If your company needs office space, there's no lack of that in Bremen either.
 New office space and residential areas are constantly springing up as part of the flagship "Überseestadt" (New Harbour District)" project.
-Although the vacancy rate of 3 percent is relatively low, companies can easily find the right size of unit for their business.
+Although the vacancy rate of 4 percent is relatively low, companies can easily find the right size of unit for their business.

 At the WFB, we'll be happy to help you find the perfect property for your business and also accompany you on viewings if required.
 If you'd like to do a bit of preliminary research, look at this selection of currently available premises on our: Property Finder web page.